-Other effects that limit transmission distance are mentioned as well, such as accumulated gain ripples and stimulated Raman effects, non-uniform span length, optical non-linearity, residual dispersion, and accumulated PDL effects.
-Finally, a number of techniques used to mitigate impairments are summarized, including dynamic gain equalization, line coding (i.e., modulation format), number of optical channels and their spacing, fibre types, mixing different types of fibre within one span.
+Other effects that limit transmission distance are mentioned as well, such as accumulated gain ripples and stimulated Raman effects, non-uniform span length, optical non-linearity, residual dispersion, accumulated PDL effects, filtering and crosstalk.
+A number of techniques used to mitigate impairments are summarized, including dynamic gain equalization, line coding (i.e., modulation format), number of optical channels and their spacing, fibre types, mixing different types of fibre within one span, receiver (detection scheme) and digital equalization.
+The motivation and benefits for mixed transmission of 10 Gbit/s, 40 Gbit/s and 100 Gbit/s transmission wavelengths are briefly outlined as well as the corresponding issues and challenges of mixed ASK/PSK or mixed PSK/PSK transmission.
+Finally, for 100G applications, particular technologies are indicated, such as advanced modulation formats including DP-QPSK, to overcome OSNR and PMD limitations.